 Every member of the Supervisory Board receives a yearly fixed remuneration of k€ 40.0 in addition to reimbursement for their expenditures in accordance with Section 670 German Civil Code (BGB).
 In accordance with Section 5.4.6 GCGC, the agreed remuneration system takes into account the chair and deputy chair of the Supervisory Board as well as the chair and members of the committees.
 The chairman of the Supervisory Board receives three times the fixed compensation, therefore earning k€ 120.0, and the deputy chairman receives double the fixed compensation, so k€ 80.0.
 Thus, membership or chairmanship in committees is also compensated.
 Ordinary members receive an additional k€ 5.0 in total for membership in one or more committees, in the case that the person is a committee chairman in at least one committee they will instead receive double, which would be k€ 10.0.
 There is no entitlement to variable extra pay or separate attendance pay.

 All amounts are given plus VAT, if such tax is applicable.
 If tenure as a member of the Supervisory Board is taken up or ended during the year, then remuneration will be awarded pro rata temporis.

 In addition to Supervisory Board remuneration, SolarWorld AG also takes responsibility for paying premiums for appropriate insurance protection in accordance with the legal liability inherent in duties on the Supervisory Board (D&O insurance).
-In accordance with section 3.8 GCGC, the Supervisory Board voluntarily agreed on July 1, 2010, to a deductible of at least 10 percent for each damage and up to at least one and a half times the fixed annual remuneration.
+In accordance with Section 3.8 GCGC, the Supervisory Board voluntarily agreed on July 1, 2010 to a deductible of at least 10 percent for the respective damage and up to at least one and a half times the fixed annual remuneration.